 - slide 1 of 6

 This is a great read-aloud book that you can present to your students.
 It may also be one that is assigned for individuals or groups.
-Whatever the case, A Week in the Woods lesson plans will include a “News Conference” at the end of the novel with students assuming the roles of reporters and main characters.
+Whatever the case, these lesson plans for A Week in the Woods will include a “News Conference” at the end of the novel with students assuming the roles of reporters and main characters.
 Also included is a printable assessment page that you can use, a partner project reviewing literary devices in the book and a writing assignment.

 - slide 2 of 6